Skip to main content

 Frequently Asked Questions

-FIRST SECURE COMMUNITY BANK has a Bank Health Score of C (54/100).
+First Secure Community Bank has a Bank Health Score of C (54/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 11.04%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST SECURE COMMUNITY BANK holds $506M in total assets and $429M in total deposits.
-It is located in SUGAR GROVE, ILLINOIS (FDIC Certificate #35223).
+First Secure Community Bank holds $506M in total assets and $429M in total deposits.
+It is headquartered in Sugar Grove, Illinois (FDIC Certificate #35223).

-FIRST SECURE COMMUNITY BANK has a Tier 1 capital ratio of 11.04%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 4.57%, and the return on assets is 0.22%.
+First Secure Community Bank has a Tier 1 capital ratio of 11.04%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 4.57%, and the return on assets is 0.22%.

 Yes.
-FIRST SECURE COMMUNITY BANK is FDIC-insured (Certificate #35223).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Secure Community Bank is FDIC-insured (Certificate #35223).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: